Moorasser in the Swamp

 **If you’ve missed the first part of the ‘A Glimpse of Paradise’ – read it here.

 Polly’s bitter assessment held true.
-When the doctor showed up, his diagnosis was as vague as frustrating.
+The doctor’s diagnosis was as vague as it was frustrating.

 “We’ve been through this!”
 Polly hissed.
 “Sera’s no junkie!”